JabRef/user-documentation/en/cite/bibtex-and-biblatex.md

 ---
-description: The data format of JabRef is BibLaTeX
+description: The data format of JabRef is Bib(La)TeX
 ---

 # BibTeX and BibLaTeX